yana24parashar/Zomato-Sales-Analysis/README.md

 # Zomato-Sales-Analysis
-Analyized Zomato Data using Python
+1. Analyized Zomato Data using Python

-Figured out important insights from Zomato data on user patterns
+2. Graphically presented data for better and easier understandng.